 The panel has borne in mind that its primary function is to protect patients and the wider public interest which includes maintaining confidence in the nursing profession and upholding proper standards of conduct and performance.
-The panel determined that, in this case, a finding of continuing impairment on public interest grounds is also required.
+Given the risk of repetition and the nature of the misconduct, the panel determined that a well-informed member of the public would be shocked if the NMC did not make a finding of impairment in these circumstances.
+Consequently, the panel found that a finding of continuing impairment on public interest grounds is also required.